 Of course, we would not be surprised if this is the one thing that you were sure would be up on this list.
 And we are happy to assure you that your impressions were misfounded – when in the heaviest doubt about a romantic travel destination, Venezia is the ultimate panic button.
 It is a no-brainer, you could never go wrong with Venice.
 The pretty floating canal-crossed city and the splash of the oars of the gondolas stroking the calm waters rhythmically alone will patch up a strained relationship, incubate the love that already is, and bring your desires to fruition, your dreams to reality.
 It is a classical oil painting come to life.
 Venice beggars description, you will have to go there to believe how much a city can grow on you in a matter of days.
 This is not to say that Venice is all canals and bridges and oil paintings.
 The Café Florian will give Paris a run for its money any day.
 Piazza San Marco, St. Mark’s Basilica, and the Doge’s Palace all can equal the grand canal because they share the same Venetian vibe and are just as picturesque.
 Of course, since you are a tourist, after all, romantic escapade or no, do not miss the Venice Arsenal, the forbearer of the largest 18th-century singular naval industry.

 Venice attracts an average of 25 million tourists per annum, and despite how mesmerizing Venice is, this can put you off.
 If you are looking for a picturesque place with enough privacy enough for you and your significant other to listen to each other’s heartbeats, Bali is the place to go.
 If you can sink some money into the pool villas, especially Villa Sarchi, it will be money well spent for how breathtaking the natural vista it can offer is – it is a bargain deal if you want to spice up your romance, and we say ‘bargain deal’ even after conceding the fact that it is expensive.
 If the two of you like exploring new horizons, Bali has you covered, both physically and metaphorically speaking.
-It has the much-adored Indonesian foliage, the vast Kuta beach, and on the other hand, it also has a thriving wood-carving industry where you can go for a workshop programme to try your hands in some wood sculpting, which is much more fun than you would think.
+It has the much-adored Indonesian foliage, the vast Kuta beach, and on the other hand, it also has a thriving wood-carving industry where you can go for a workshop program to try your hands in some wood sculpting, which is much more fun than you would think.
 The most majestic sight of Bali is, however, the Ulun Danu Temple in the evening by the Bratan Lake – David Bowie’s ashes are scattered in a place that lives up to his name.
 Just like that the South Pacific islands are the most beautiful places to travel.